Anasqabbal/Inception/README.md

 	context: relative path to folder of the docker file
 	dockerfile: the name of your  docker file
 ```

 - command : to use different command from the command that is provided in the image
+- container_name : by defaulf docker gives your container a name but if you want to specifies some name you can use this tag.
+- depends_on: Docker Compose starts the dependent services first in the specified order, then starts the other services, but it does not wait for the dependencies to be fully ready before starting the dependent services.
+- dns :  used in Docker Networks. docker provides internal DNS server to containers in user

 ### Volume
 ### Network